Honolulu: Venues

-Aloha Stadium, a venue for American football and soccer, is located in Halawa near Pearl Harbor, just outside Honolulu.
+Aloha Stadium was a venue for American football and soccer located in Halawa near Pearl Harbor, just outside Honolulu.
+The stadium was closed in 2020.
+Plans for a new stadium at the site were announced in 2022.

 Government

 Rick Blangiardi was elected mayor of Honolulu County on August 8, 2020, and began serving as the county's 15th mayor on January 2, 2021.
 The municipal offices of the City and County of Honolulu, including Honolulu Hale, the seat of the city and county, are in the Capitol District, as are the Hawaii state government buildings.

 The Capitol District is in the Honolulu census county division (CCD), the urban area commonly regarded as the "City" of Honolulu.
-The Honolulu CCD is on the southeast coast of Oahu between Makapuu and Halawa.
-The division boundary follows the Koolau crestline, so Makapuu Beach is in the Ko'olaupoko District.
+The Honolulu CCD is on the southeast coast of Oʻahu between Makapuu and Halawa.
+The division boundary follows the Koʻolau crestline, so Makapuʻu Beach is in the Ko'olaupoko District.
 On the west, the division boundary follows Halawa Stream, then crosses Red Hill and runs just west of Aliamanu Crater, so that Aloha Stadium, Pearl Harbor (with the USS Arizona Memorial), and Hickam Air Force Base are all in the island's Ewa CCD.

 The Hawaii Department of Public Safety operates the Oahu Community Correctional Center, the jail for the island of Oahu, in Honolulu CCD.

 The United States Postal Service operates post offices in Honolulu.
 The main Honolulu Post Office is by the international airport, at 3600 Aolele Street.
 Federal Detention Center, Honolulu, operated by the Federal Bureau of Prisons, is in the CDP.

 Foreign missions on the island

 Several countries have consular facilities in Honolulu.
-They include consulates of Japan, South Korea, Philippines, Taiwan, Federated States of Micronesia, Australia, and the Marshall Islands.
+They include consulates of Japan, South Korea, the Philippines, Taiwan, Federated States of Micronesia, Australia, New Zealand and the Marshall Islands.

 Education and research

 Colleges and universities

-Colleges and universities in Honolulu include Honolulu Community College, Kapiolani Community College, the University of Hawaiʻi at Mānoa, Chaminade University, and Hawaii Pacific University.
+Colleges and universities in Honolulu include Honolulu Community College, Kapiʻolani Community College, the University of Hawaiʻi at Mānoa, Chaminade University, and Hawaii Pacific University.
 University of Hawaiʻi at Mānoa houses the main offices of the University of Hawaiʻi System.

 Research institutions

 Honolulu is home to three renowned international affairs research institutions.
 The Pacific Forum, one of the world's leading Asia-Pacific policy research institutes and one of the first U.S. organizations to focus exclusively on Asia, has its main office on Bishop Street in downtown Honolulu.
 The East–West Center (EWC), an education and research organization established by Congress in 1960 to strengthen relations and understanding among the peoples and nations of Asia, the Pacific, and the U.S., is headquartered in Mānoa, Honolulu.
-The Asia-Pacific Center for Security Studies (APCSS), a U.S. Department of Defense institute, is based in Waikīkī, Honolulu.
+The Asia-Pacific Center for Security Studies (APCSS), a U.S. Department of Defense institute, is based in Waikiki, Honolulu.
 APCSS addresses regional and global security issues and supports the U.S. Pacific Command by developing and sustaining relationships among security practitioners and national security establishments throughout the region.